 •NASA's Surface Solar Energy Data Set provides monthly average solar radiation data for everywhere on earth at http://eosweb.larc.nasa.gov/sse/.

-•The Published Solar Data section of the help contains a table of monthly solar data for selected worldwide locations.
+•This help file contains a table of monthly solar data for selected worldwide locations.

 •The US Renewable Resource Data Center provides US data and maps at www.nrel.gov/rredc/solar_resource.html.

 •The World Radiation Data Center provides worldwide solar data at http://wrdc-mgo.nrel.gov.
-The data from this website need a lot of processing to be useful in HOMER.
+Note that data from this website need a lot of processing to be useful in HOMER.

 •GeoModel Solar has many solar data sets available at various resolutions: http://solargis.info.

 It can be difficult to obtain measured wind speed data.
-Proper measurement of wind speed is expensive and time consuming.
-Average wind speeds can vary markedly over short distances because of terrain effects.
+Proper measurement of wind speed is expensive and time consuming, and average wind speeds can vary markedly over short distances because of terrain effects.
 For these reasons, it is often necessary to synthesize wind data from estimated monthly average wind speeds.

 Many countries have published wind atlases: